 The brand

 A brand refers to a set of features that differentiate one vendor's offerings from another vendor with similar offerings.
-A vendor does not necessarily need to offer products and/or services in exchange for money, but also for some non-monetary reward or return.
-A brand could merely consist of a set of symbols with colours (and shades thereof).
-So, this could tend towards the monochromatic and minimalist, or involve some elaborate design system, up to its own language and culture:
+A vendor does not necessarily need to offer products and/or services in exchange for money, but can also exchange for some non-monetary reward or return.

 - an image of a simple red "mollusk" on a yellow background